-The Company acts as a finance company to the AX Holdings Limited Group of Companies and as such has minimal operations emanating from this task.
-Its primary function is the lending and monitoring of the proceeds of the bonds issued to the public in 2014 by the Company and guaranteed by the parent company; AX Holdings Limited.
+The Company acts as a finance company to the AX Group p.l.c.
+Group of Companies and as such has minimal operations emanating from this task.
+Its primary function is the lending and monitoring of the proceeds of the bonds issued to the public in 2014 by the Company and guaranteed by the parent company; AX Group p.l.c.